kiryyuu/ToDoApp/README.md

 # ToDoApp

-Another one of my little Uni (or High school?) projects; a to-do app
+One of my little Uni projects; a simple to-do app